bterwijn/invocation_tree/README.md

 tree.ignore_calls.add(r're:namespace\..*')
 ```

-ignores all function of `namespace`.
+ignores all functions starting with `namespace.`.

 ## Decorator ##

-A better way to hide functions is to use the `@ivt.show` decorator on only the functions you want to graph.
+A better way to hide functions is to use the `@ivt.show` decorator on only the functions you want to graph but this can only be used when running the code locally and not in the Invocation Tree Web Debugger.
 The decorator uses the global `ivt.decorator_tree` tree.

 ```python
 import invocation_tree as ivt